 Some herbal supplements negatively affect your blood pressure and can raise it.
 One study found that the following supplements may increase blood pressure:

-People with heart disease should not overeat licorice because it can cause serious problems that could kill them.
+People with heart disease should not overeat black licorice, because it can cause serious problems that could kill them.
 Studies have also shown that it significantly raises blood pressure, lowers potassium levels, and raises sodium levels in the bloodstream when taken in larger amounts.
+Licorice is considered harmful for people with heart failure.
+The FDA advises against consuming more than 40-50 grams/day for more than two weeks.
+On the other hand, red licorice does not contain the same harmful ingredient and does not produce additional risk.

 Lifestyle changes help maintain healthy blood pressure.
 The DASH eating plan is one way to maintain healthy blood pressure levels.
 The "Dietary Approaches to Stop Hypertension" (DASH) diet is rich in vegetables, fruits, nuts, and low-fat dairy products.